CosmoStat/Tutorials/presentation_tips.md

 Here are a few exercises using your voice.

 ### Exercise 1.

+Read the numbers choosing one intention among the ones in brackets:

+12 34 23 75 (disgust, enthusiasm, resignation)

+4 5 7 9 2 (sadness, fear, satisfaction)

+### Exercise 2.
 Pronounce 'Good morning' with different intentions and ask someone to guess which intention you sent.

 - hasty <!-- frettoloso -->